docker-php/docker-php/docs/cookbook/build-image.md

 ### Docker::FETCH_RESPONSE

 The build function will return the raw [PSR7](http://www.php-fig.org/psr/psr-7/) Response.
-It's up too you handle decoding and receiving correct output in this case.
+It's up to you handle decoding and receiving correct output in this case.

 ## Context